 - 4.2.1 Control of Non-native Species - 4.2.1.1 St Helena, as with many small islands, has suffered ecological and economic damage from the introduction of non-native species of plant and animal and from land-use practices that are inimicable to the island's ecology.
-The following are key requirements in this respect. - 4.2.1.2 New plant material shall be protected from damage by mice and rabbits and a control programme for these species within the airport site shall be initiated in advance of all planting. - 4.2.1.3 The use of insecticides in the Central Basin shall be strictly prohibited along with those areas immediately adjacent to the Central Basin.
-The extent of the area where insecticides shall be prohibited shall be agreed with the Engineer. - 4.2.1.4 Outwith the identified areas and only with the permission of the Engineer and only after other forms of pest control have been thoroughly investigated and proven to be unsuitable, inappropriate or to have failed, shall insecticide use or other chemical treatments for the control of pest species be permitted.
+The following are key requirements in this respect. - 4.2.1.2 New plant material shall be protected from damage by mice and rabbits and a control programme for these species within the airport site shall be initiated in advance of all planting.

+4.2.1.3 The use of insecticides in the Central Basin shall be strictly prohibited along with those areas immediately adjacent to the Central Basin.
+The extent of the area where insecticides shall be prohibited shall be agreed with the Engineer.

+- 4.2.1.4 Outwith the identified areas and only with the permission of the Engineer and only after other forms of pest control have been thoroughly investigated and proven to be unsuitable, inappropriate or to have failed, shall insecticide use or other chemical treatments for the control of pest species be permitted.
 When required, only target selective insecticides or other chemical treatments agreed with the Engineer shall be permitted and only after successful restricted and controlled trials have been undertaken.
-A detailed method statement shall be provided and reviewed by the Engineer prior to the use of any such substances.

-- 4.2.1.5 Insecticide use and other chemical treatments for the control of pest species shall be carried out following manufacturers and best practice guidelines in order to reduce the impact of inadvertent contamination of adjacent areas.
+A detailed method statement shall be provided and reviewed by the Engineer prior to the use of any such substances. - 4.2.1.5 Insecticide use and other chemical treatments for the control of pest species shall be carried out following manufacturers and best practice guidelines in order to reduce the impact of inadvertent contamination of adjacent areas.
 No containers of insecticide or other chemical treatments shall be permitted into those areas where the use of such items is prohibited. - 4.2.1.6 Use of herbicides shall not be allowed other than when eradicating invasive species where prior agreement with the Engineer shall be required.
-Hand weeding and use of mechanical tools in certain locations (subject to agreement with the Engineer) shall be the preferred mechanism of weed control.
+Hand weeding and use of mechanical tools in certain locations (subject to agreement with the Engineer) shall be the preferred mechanism of weed control. - 4.2.1.7 A programme of predator control (cats, rats, mice etc) shall be implemented by the Contractor throughout construction and operation.
+A method statement should be prepared by the Contractor for approval by the Engineer in advance of works commencing.